ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/conant-gertrude-1.md

 ---
-citation: "Gertrude Conant, used with permission"
+citation: "Gertrude Conant.
+Used with permission"
 notes: >-
     Notes: